 The Office for Information Technology (OIT) has some great resources available on their website.
 Be sure to check it out!)

 As one might imagine, the personal computer is an integrated part of the educational experience at Williams.
 Faculty members correspond with students via e-mail, materials are distributed through the network, and some assignments are turned in via the net.
-Williams College makes computers and printers available to students in various labs around campus, but most students find that it is an advantage to be able to work in their rooms or other comfy locations around campus, especially during crunch times such as midterms and finals when the labs are busy.
+Williams College makes general use computers and printers available to students in various labs around campus, many of which are open 24 hours, but most students find that it is an advantage to be able to work in their rooms or other comfy locations around campus, especially during crunch times such as midterms and finals when the labs are busy.